Note

 Get started

-There are two examples to help you get started with Extended Events in Azure SQL Database and Azure SQL Managed Instance quickly:
+There are two walkthrough examples to help you get started with Extended Events quickly:

-- Create a session with an event_file target in Azure Storage.
+- Create an event session with an event_file target in Azure Storage.
 This example shows you how to capture event data in a file (blob) in Azure Storage using the

 event_file

-target.
-Use this if you need to persist captured event data, or if you want to use event viewer in SQL Server Management Studio (SSMS) to analyze captured data. - Create a session with a ring_buffer target in memory.
+target, and includes troubleshooting guidance for common errors.
+Use this if you need to persist captured event data, or if you want to use event viewer in SQL Server Management Studio (SSMS) to analyze captured data. - Create an event session with a ring_buffer target in memory.
 This example shows you how to capture the latest events from an event session in memory using the

 ring_buffer